-“If we don’t believe in freedom of expression for people we despise, we don’t believe in it at all.”
-Noam Chomsky
+American linguist Noam Chomsky once said, “if we don’t believe in freedom of expression for people we despise, we don’t believe in it at all.”

 I read this quote last week and it set me thinking about banned books and why they came to be banned.

 The most obvious reason is, of course, Obscenity – but how do we define Obscenity?

 Like me I’m sure you can think of numerous occasions when you described something as obscene, but why?
 Did you find it offensive?
 Did it make you feel uncomfortable or sad?
 Was there too much coarse language?
 A certain number of “bad” words is okay but equally Obscene?
 Perhaps it was a photo of a hunter with their prey?
 A child dying from starvation?

 Is it only words, or do concepts deem a book obscene?